 WE ARE OFFERING VIRTUAL SERVICES IN RESPONSE TO THE COVID-19 PANDEMICWE ARE DOING EVERYTHING WE CAN TO CONTINUE TO SERVE YOU!

 We understand this is a time of elevated fear and uncertainty.
 We are offering our clinical counseling services and mind-body services online so you can access them from the safety of your own home.
 You can join on a tablet, phone or computer.
-Call 815-872-2943 or click the links below to schedule an appointment or to learn about accessing our mind-body therapies remotey.
+Call 815-872-2943 to schedule a virtual counseling appointment or to learn about accessing our mind-body therapies remotey.

 Do you want our services in your area?
 We offer complementary health services both at our location in Princeton and off-site in schools, community centers, nursing homes, churches, and virtually anywhere where there is a need.
 Fill out the Request Form below to get a quote for off-site services at your location.

 The Clinical Counseling Program at Arukah provides integrated, contemporary approaches to bridge gaps and enhance patient-centeredness of treating social-emotional disorders and mental illness within rural populations.
 We currently offer counseling for children, adolescents, adults, couples, families and groups.

 WE OFFER TELE-COUNSELING for individuals who are out of the area, taking enhanced precautions due to COVID, or are unable to leave their home for another reason.

 JAMIE L. TAYLOR, LPC